kaede10263/Beijing_plant/README.md

 Web_scrapy for Beijing_plant.We test spray for this project.

-First,scrapying the data in need from [Source url](http://tai2.ntu.edu.tw/PlantInfo.php)
+First,scrapying the data in need from [Plants of Taiwan](http://tai2.ntu.edu.tw/PlantInfo.php)

 Second,Compare the same ScienceName and combine the useful data.